SiriusBrightstar/esp-idf-i2c-comms/README.md

 # esp-idf-i2c-comms
-Example program for I2C Master-Slave Communication
+Example program for I2C Master-Slave Communication.

+# Currently the code is not working